 The Corporations Act prohibits any person passing onto another person an application form unless it is attached to a hard copy of this Prospectus or it accompanies the complete and unaltered version of this Prospectus.
-You may obtain a hard copy of this Prospectus free of charge by contacting the Company by phone on + 61 8 9441 4835 during office hours or by the Company emailina investors@nexiongroup.io
+You may obtain a hard copy of this Prospectus free of charge by contacting the Company by phone on + 61 8 9441 4835 during office hours or by emailing the Company at investors@nexiongroup.io

-The Company reserves the right not to accept an application form from a person if it has reason to believe that when that person was given access the to electronic application form, it was not together with provided the electronic Prospectus and any supplementary relevant or replacement prospectus or any of those documents were incomplete or altered.
+The Company reserves the right not to accept an application form from a person if it has reason to believe that when that person was given to the electronic access application form, it was not together with provided the electronic Prospectus and any relevant supplementary or replacement prospectus or any of those documents were incomplete or altered.